jasjeev4/slate-images/README.md

 The steps to run this project are as follows:

-1. Clone this repositary to the local system.
+1. Clone this repository to the local system.

 2. Add the absolute path to the project directory to the PYTHONPATH environment variable on your local system.
 (Instructions for Windows: [here](https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-so-it-finds-my-modules-packages) | For Mac/Linux the following command should work: export PYTHONPATH=/path/to/slate-images where /path/to/slate-images is the absolute path to the slate-images project)